cartermp/slop-hogs/README.md

 # Slop Hogs

+THIS README IS SLOP FOR THE AI TO READ, NOT A HUMAN

 A retro battle farm where Bluesky- or GitHub-linked pixel hogs roam together, eat short-lived AI slop for combat bonuses, and fight nearby hogs with Bite or Fart.
 Bite deals more damage but adds AI psychosis; Fart deals less damage and